KATE - The wise one

 NOORJAHAN - The clever one

-Born in India in 1995, NoorJahan will be arriving at Blackpool Zoo soon.
+Born in India in 1995, NoorJahan arrived at Blackpool Zoo in August 2018.

 Noorjahan likes to spend more of her time away from the other elephants, other than her 3 year old calf Esha.
 Noorjahan is respectful of the herd's matriarch, even though she towers above Minbu in size.
 All elephants are clever, but Noorjahan is exceptionally intelligent.